osequi/color-scheme-designer/src/components/Study/Study.md

 # # Color Scheme Designer

-The goal of this project is to create a yet another color scheme designer tailored exclusively for websites.
+The goal of this project is to create a yet another color scheme designer tailored for websites.
-[Paletton](http://paletton.com/) is very good but the live examples are awful.
+[Paletton](http://paletton.com/) is good a good designer with awful live examples.

 This color designer interacts directly with the underlying live example, an example showing all common elements a web page might have.
 This way it makes fine tuning the palette more easier, and, on the fly.

 ## ## Practice

 In typography, on the web, colors don't exist alone.
-There is no white on white.
-There is _something_ on white.
+White on white is white. _Something_ must be on white.

-Once a color is paired with another color they differ; they become engaged in a relationship.
+Once a color pairs up with another color they start to differ; they become engaged in a relationship.
 They interact.

-Their interaction is multiple but most importantly is about contrast / hierarchy.
+Their interaction is complex but is foremost about contrast and hierarchy.
 Which is the dominating color bringing forward it's content?
 Or a dominated color bringing into background it's content?

-Hierarchy exists on a monochromatic composition too; we don't have to add vivid colors to differentiate.
-Vivid colors are—only and only—to bring in the mood.
+Hierarchy exists on a monochromatic composition.
+No need for vivid colors to differentiate.
+Vivid colors bring in the mood.

 Source: [It's Only Color](https://robots.thoughtbot.com/Its-only-color).

 ### ### Primary colors

-A light color for background and a dark color for text—the primary colors—are enough to form a color scheme.
+A light color for background WHITE and a dark color for text BLACK—the primary colors—are enough to form a color scheme.

+COLOR SCHEME WITH ONLY THE PRIMARIES ACTIVE

 The two provides combinations—normal text, inverted text, underlined text, bordered text—enough to style a blog.

+THE LIST OF COMBINATIONS
+CLICK TO BRING IN THE BLOG

 ### ### Secondary colors

-Primary colors provide only a monochromatic experience.
-Secondary colors—for highlighting and shading—bring in the full experience.
+Primary colors provide a monochromatic experience.
+Secondary colors—for highlighting and shading—bring in the a vivid experience.

+COLOR SCHEME WITH ALSO THE SECONDARIES ACTIVE

 Four colors provide sixteen combinations.
-Even if a few of them are not legible the rest is enough to style a marketing website.
+Even if not all are legible the rest is enough to style a marketing site.

+THE LIST OF COMBINATIONS
+CLICK TO BRING IN THE MARKETING SITE.

 ## ## Theory

 Colors interact.
-Either they complement each other or make a very visible contrast.
+Either they complement each other or make a visible contrast.
 For every website the task is to find a set of colors which complement well and contrast well.

 ### ### Color models and spaces

-There are many different approaches to create a certain set of colors.
+Different approaches exist to create certain sets of colors.
 Pantone for print, RGB for digital displays are such examples.

 Every color space produces different set of colors using different techniques.

-There are absolute color spaces containing all colors or others containing just a subset of colors matching the target device's&mdash;printer, low-resolution screen, high resolution screen&mdash;capability.
+Absolute color spaces encapsulate all colors; others contains a subset of colors matching the target device's&mdash;printer, low-resolution screen, high resolution screen&mdash;capability.

 Sometimes conversion is possible between different color spaces and sometimes not.